-Example: You are traveling at 7 hexes on scale 3, and you want to increase your speed by 1 hex on scale 5, then you simply start moving at 1 hex on scale 5, though it is considered a speed increase of 10 hexes on scale 3 or 5 hexes on scale 4.
+Example: You are traveling at 7 hexes on scale 3, and you want to increase your speed by 1 hex on scale 5, then you simply start moving at 1 hex on scale 5, though it is considered a speed increase of 103 hexes on scale 3 or 10 hexes on scale 4.
+The key is in the difference in turn time.

-When you increase or decrease the timeframe in which to act, how fast the ship is allowed to maneuver within that time also maintains importance.
+When you increase or decrease the timeframe in which to act, how fast this ship is allowed to maneuver within that time also maintains importance.
 Thus, there is no adjustment to maneuverability.